-Grimmie's brother, Marcus, and her parents, Tina and Bud, shared the joint statement via a GoFundMe account
+Grimmie's brother, Marcus, and her parents, Tina and Bud, shared the joint statement via a GoFundMe account on Wednesday.

 "The outpouring of love and generosity that has been displayed to our family throughout these last few weeks has far exceeded anything we could have ever imagined," reads the statement.
 "As we have always known, Christina's life was so very special, not only to us, but to everyone she touched with her joyful heart, beautiful voice and love for life and the Lord."